Planning a visit to Rome’s Colosseum in 2026?

 Should I visit the Colosseum or Roman Forum first?

-Many visitors start with the Colosseum because it is timed and easier to anchor the day around.
-The Forum and Palatine Hill then fit naturally before or after.
+Many visitors start with the Colosseum because it has a timed entry and is easier to anchor the day around.
+The Roman Forum and Palatine Hill then fit naturally before or after, depending on your ticket rules, time slot, heat, and energy.

 Choose the best visit order.